Vyral/base-template/_posts/2018-11-02-3-ways-to-buy-a-home-when-youre-selling-at-the-same-time.md

 {% include youtube.html %}

-If you’re worried about finding the right home while you’re selling your current one, today’s message may help.
-There are three ways you can navigate this common scenario.
+<p style="text-align: center;"><em>If you’re worried about finding the right home while you’re selling your current one, today’s message may help.
+There are three ways you can navigate this common scenario.</em></p>

 What happens if you sell your home too quickly in today’s super-fast market?
 If you sell, what are you going to buy?&nbsp;